 You're a Texas resident if you have resided in Texas for 12 consecutive months.
-See residency classification chart.
+See Texas residency documentation.

 How often do I need to submit a residency information form?

 You will update your residency information and mailing address whenever you return to ACC after being gone for one year.
 You also should resubmit the form any time you believe your status has changed.

 Can I check the in-district tuition status of an address?

 Why is proof required with a change of address?